Call for Training Projects for 2026 and Educational Leave (CPP)

 Projects will be evaluated by external experts whenever possible.

-Theevaluation committeewill be chaired by the VPFVU and will consist of the Vice President for Digital Technology in Education, the Director of SCSIP and SCSIP experts, experts from DSIN-SUN, a representative from Institut Agro Montpellier, and a representative from ENSCM.
+Theevaluation committeewill be chaired by the VPFVU and will consist of the Vice President for Digital Transformation in Education, the Director of SCSIP and SCSIP experts, experts from DSIN-SUN, a representative from Institut Agro Montpellier, and a representative from ENSCM.

-- Publication of the call for proposals: Tuesday, January 20, 2026
+- Call for proposals published: Tuesday, January 20, 2026

 - Submission of applications: Tuesday, March 10, 2026 at